fredclausen/ansible-adsb/README.md

 ### Get your kubectl Config

-We need to get the kubectl config file so we can issue commands to the cluster.
+We need to get the kubectl config file so we can issue commands to the cluster from your computer.

 * Head to your rancher web interface and click `Cluster` at the top.